Tickets now on SALE! Feb 24th and 25th at Monarch Studio in Los Angeles.

 Only 10 spots available.

 This is an ALL AGES event open to any photographers (pro, amateur, hobby, etc)

 Go behind the lens, lights, and mind of twenty-year rock and celebrity portrait photographer Jeremy Saffer and get a glimpse into the world of music, celebrity, and entertainment photography.
 Through sharing both his creative process to his business practice, Jeremy will guide you through all aspects of what it takes to be successful as a music photographer today.

 Students will get the unique opportunity to not only learn everything Jeremy has to teach about being a photographer in the music industry, but also a chance to apply everything they’ve learned.

-On day two, we will turn the Leica Gallery Boston into a photo studio and the focus will be on shooting.
+On day two, the focus will be on shooting.
 After having the chance to observe Jeremy’s approach to working with a band, it will be your turn to create images.
 Jeremy will provide each student an editorial and commercial assignment.
 The workshop will conclude with Jeremy will be giving each student a critique of the work they have produced.

 - The Business of Music Photography

 - How to make a living as a music photographer

 - Shooting for a magazine vs. promotional vs. an endorsement vs. album art.